manticoresoftware/manticoresearch/manual/Functions/Date_and_time_functions.md

 ```

 ### CURTIME()
-Returns the current time in local timezone in  in `hh:ii:ss` format.
+Returns the current time in the local timezone in `hh:ii:ss` format.
 ```sql
 mysql> select CURTIME();
 +-----------+